Social Security Agreement between Australia and Denmark - Frequently Asked Questions

 Claims for Danish pensions may be lodged up to 8 months in advance of reaching age pension age.

-If you get an Australian pension, the Department of Human Services will pay it to you.
+If you get an Australian pension, Services Australia will pay it to you.
 Payments are usually made into your nominated bank account every 2 weeks if you live in Australia, or every 4 weeks in Danish Krone if you live in Denmark.

 Denmark will pay its own pensions and benefits though their Department of Social Security.